Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Related Works

 \subsection{Differentiating Vision-based Sensing and Perception}

 In robotics and cognitive science, sensing and perception are closely related but fundamentally distinct concepts, as summarized in Table \ref{tab:SensingVPerception}.

-\textit{Sensing} provides the foundational information required by robots or intelligent agents to interact with the physical world.
+\textit{Sensing} provides the foundational information that robots and intelligent agents need to interact with the physical world.
 It refers to directly acquiring raw data from the environment using sensors.
 It is the preliminary stage of gathering signals or measurements.
 It typically involves hardware (e.g., cameras, microphones, force sensors, temperature sensors); produces unprocessed, quantitative, often noisy data; and measures passive or active physical signals without interpreting their meaning.
-For example, a camera captures pixel-level images, or a microphone records sound waves, which are typically considered forms of sensing. \textit{Perception}, on the other hand, builds on sensing data, enabling robots to make informed decisions, adapt to new situations, and interact intelligently with the environment or humans.
+For example, a camera captures pixel-level images, and a microphone records sound waves, both of which are typically considered forms of sensing. \textit{Perception}, on the other hand, builds on sensing data, enabling robots to make informed decisions, adapt to new situations, and interact intelligently with the environment or humans.
 It involves processing, interpreting, and understanding sensory data to derive meaningful information or actionable insights about the environment or state.
-It often refers to the computational or cognitive processes involved in analyzing and interpreting sensor data, which include filtering, classification, recognition, inference, and decision-making tasks.
+It often refers to the computational or cognitive processes involved in analyzing and interpreting sensor data, including filtering, classification, recognition, inference, and decision-making.
 Perception bridges the gap between raw sensing and actionable knowledge or behavior.
 For example, identifying objects within an image, recognizing human speech from audio signals, or estimating forces from tactile sensor data are generally considered forms of perception.